go-delve/delve/Documentation/usage/dlv_dap.md

 ### Options inherited from parent commands

 ```
-      --accept-multiclient               Allows a headless server to accept multiple client connections.
+      --accept-multiclient               Allows a headless server to accept multiple client connections via JSON-RPC or DAP.
       --allow-non-terminal-interactive   Allows interactive sessions of Delve that don't have a terminal as stdin, stdout and stderr
-      --api-version int                  Selects API version when headless.
+      --api-version int                  Selects JSON-RPC API version when headless.
 New clients should use v2.
 Can be reset via RPCServer.SetApiVersion.
 See Documentation/api/json-rpc/README.md. (default 1)
       --backend string                   Backend selection (see 'dlv help backend'). (default "default")
       --build-flags string               Build flags, to be passed to the compiler.
 For example: --build-flags="-tags=integration -mod=vendor -cover -v"
       --check-go-version                 Exits if the version of Go in use is not compatible (too old or too new) with the version of Delve. (default true)
       --disable-aslr                     Disables address space randomization
       --headless                         Run debug server only, in headless mode.
+Server will accept both JSON-RPC or DAP client connections.
       --init string                      Init file, executed by the terminal client.
   -l, --listen string                    Debugging server listen address. (default "127.0.0.1:0")
       --log                              Enable debugging server logging.